It’s not about changing churches; it’s about changing people

 Tags: children, church transformation, discipleship, education, growth, pcusa, presbyterian, presbyterians today, worship

-Ministries: 1001 New Worshiping Communities, Asian Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Theology, Formation and Evangelism
+Ministries: 1001 New Worshiping Communities, Asian Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Theology, Formation & Evangelism